How To Identify And Fix Broken Links (Best Practical Tips)

 Click Get Broken Links.

-This will give you the reports for all the links of the website.
+This will give you the reports for all the links to the website.

 For every link, we could analyze its followed status.
-Which means we could analyze if the links are do follow or a no follow link.
+This means we could analyze if the links are do-follow or a no-follow link.